-4) Lock in a good hotel as early as you can, but choose rooms with free cancellation.
 That way if you have to cancel your trip or find something better later, you can make changes without paying a penalty.
-We typically use booking.com because the price you see includes taxes and they usually offer the best prices.
+We typically use booking.com because the price you see often includes taxes and they usually offer the best prices.
 But quickly double check by searching the hotel on google before booking.
 This quickly compares prices across many booking sites.

 Grow your points as you travel.
 If you’re on a budget, don’t stay loyal to one single airline or hotel.
 But if you have a larger budget, upgrades can make loyalty worthwhile.